Brighton Marathon Weekend

 The Brighton Marathon takes place in Brighton and Hove, UK.

-The Brighton Marathon elevation gain is 137 meters, which Runna classifies as a Rolling race.
+The Brighton Marathon elevation gain is 137 meters, which Runna classifies as a Flat race.

 The best way to train for the next race is to use a personalized training plan that takes into account your current running ability, schedule, and preferences.